 If you think you might have coronavirus

-What to do if you have coronavirus (COVID-19) symptoms:
+What to do if you have these symptoms

 If you do not have internet access, call NHS 111.
 For a medical emergency dial 999.